kevin-pek/cs3245/hw2/README.txt

    stores whether it is a negated search term, using the boolean attribute is_neg.
    Delaying the evaluation of NOT queries also allows us to introduce a few more optimisations in the next step.
-2. Use De Morgan's Law where applicable to maximise the number of AND queries.
+2. Use De Morgan's Law where applicable to maximise the number of AND queries, since we can use skip pointers to speed up the queries and avoid computing the universe posting list.
 This is done by applying it in the following cases:
    - NOT X AND NOT Y -> NOT (X OR  Y)
    - NOT X OR  NOT Y -> NOT (X AND Y)
    - NOT X OR  Y     -> NOT (X AND NOT Y) and vice versa
+3. Introduce an AndHeap class to store sequential AND queries.
+This class contains a min heap that stores operands for the AND query, sorting them based on the term frequency.
-3. Introduce a heap to keep track of the current chain of AND queries.
-This will delay the evaluation of AND queries until the query processing is done, or a different boolean operation is processed.
-After this the operands in the AND heap are all evaluated in ascending order of term frequency, and the result is pushed onto the results stack before subsequent operations are processed.
+   This will delay the evaluation of AND queries until it is necessary to do so.
+   When this occurs, the operands in the AND heap are all evaluated in ascending order of their term frequency, and the result is pushed onto the results stack before subsequent operations are processed.
 4. Do not load the universe set of postings until it is necessary.
 With the previous optimisations, this is left to the end of the evaluation, where if the term is a negative term, we will load the universe set to get the result.